Logging

 Setup Logger

-If the central logging system (using the Logging service) is required then the OTCommunication/ServiceLogNotifier
+If the central logging system (using the Logging service) is required then the OTCommunication/ServiceLogNotifier should be used.

 The initialize method ot the ServiceLogNotifier will call the initialize method of the LogDispatcher and register the ServiceLogNotifier object at the LogDispatcher.